ProFatXuanAll/language-model-playground/doc/source/quickstart.rst

 (This is specified in ``--batch_size 32``.).
 We call one such group as a **mini-batch**.
-All samples in mini-batch are randomly gathered in every epoch, and the order to feed mini-batches to model are randomly purmute.
+All samples in mini-batch are randomly gathered in every epoch, and the order to feed mini-batches to model are randomly purmuted.
 Thus when we train ``10`` epochs we might have ``10`` different mini-batches training order and hundreds of thousands of different mini-batches.

-All samples in mini-batch are first pre-processed by our pre-train tokenizer (as specified in ``--tknzr_exp_name my_tknzr_exp``) and then fed into model.
+All samples in mini-batch are first pre-processed by our pre-train :term:`tokenizer` (as specified in ``--tknzr_exp_name my_tknzr_exp``) and then fed into model.
-If you think you need a different tokenizer, you can go back to previous step to see how you can obtain a pre-trained tokenizer.
+If you think you need a different :term:`tokenizer`, you can go back to previous step to see how you can obtain a pre-trained :term:`tokenizer`.

 We will output our model training result and save them as files (more precisely, compressed pickle files).
 Save will trigger every ``1000`` updates (as specified in ``--ckpt_step``).
-We call these saved files as **checkpoint**, all they saved are model parameters.
+We call these saved files as :term:`checkpoint`, all they saved are model parameters.
-Later we will reuse these model parameters to perform further operation such as perplexity evaluation or text generation.
+Later we will reuse these model parameters to perform further operation such as :term:`perplexity` evaluation or text generation.
 We save these files with name ``model-\d+.pt``, where ``\d+`` means digits.
-(For example we might save at checkpoint ``5000`` as ``model-5000.pt``.)
+(For example we might save at :term:`checkpoint` ``5000`` as ``model-5000.pt``.)

 We also log our model performance during training, i.e., **loss function** output.